 Temperature, power consumption and nuisance:

 We use a wattmeter by reading the power consumption on the output of our power supply.
 Our modular power supply is a CORSAIR AX1600i.
-The result we offer you is the average of the total power consumption of our configuration.
+The result we propose is the average of the total consumption of our configuration.
 Only the graphics card changes between each reading.
 It is therefore easy to calculate the difference between each graphics card.